Neesenbeckia

-It is native to the Cape Provinces in South African.
+It is native to the Western Cape in South Africa.

+Taxonomy

 The genus name of Neesenbeckia is in honour of Christian Gottfried Daniel Nees von Esenbeck (1776–1858), a prolific German botanist, physician, zoologist, and natural philosopher.
 The genus has one known synonym, Buekia Nees.
 The Latin specific epithet of punctoria is derived from punctus meaning pricked, punctured or pierced.
 Both the genus and species were first described and published in J. S. African Bot.
 Vol.13 on page 74 in 1947.